 The Dominicanen church, which is located in between the shopping streets, lost its sacred function 200 years ago already.
-A ton of activities took place here but since 2006, the church is used as a bookstore with coffee bar and a podium for lectures, debates, and exhibitions.
+A ton of events took place here but since 2006, the church is used as the ‘boekhandel Dominicanen' bookstore with a coffee bar and a podium for lectures, debates, and exhibitions.

 This really is a stunning bookstore which already appeared on many “Top bookstores”-lists, like on a list of “coolest bookstores” composed by CNN in 2015.
-In another words: truely one of the things to see in Maastricht.
+In another words: truly one of the best things to see in Maastricht.

 6. The town hall of Maastricht

-It’s possible to pay a visit to the town hall of Maastricht, but especially the outside of the building is impressive.
+It’s possible to pay a visit to the Maastricht city hall, but especially the outside of the building is impressive.
 Not that big, but this square building with its little tower is very present in the marketplace.
 It is one of the many sights in Maastricht.

-Even more known is the Vrijthof, a square in the city center that is surrounded by tons of café terraces and monuments, like the Sint-Jan and Sint-Servaas church, the Generaalshuis, a city palace and the former head post office.
+Even more known is the Vrijthof, a market square in the city center that is surrounded by tons of café terraces and monuments, like the Sint Janskerk and Sint Servatius church, the Generaalshuis, a city palace, and the former head post office.

-On the square itself, you’ll find some artworks as well and events take place there regularly and throughout the year.
+It's nice to walk around in the square itself, you’ll find some artwork, and events take place there regularly and throughout the year.

 8. Onze-Lieve-Vrouwe “Sterre der Zee” Basilica

-During your weekend in Maastricht, you just have to visit the basilica.
+During your weekend in Maastricht, you just have to visit the basilica of Saint Servatius.
 Believe me: it’s hard to miss.

 This impressive church is also located in the old city center and its tower peaks high above the rooftops.
 Her nickname “Sterre der Zee” (“Star of the sea”) stems from the 15th-century miraculous image of Mary that is treasured inside the basilica and is known popularly “Sterre der Zee”.

-The Helpoort is pretty special, as it’s the oldest still existing town gate in the Netherlands, dating from the 13th-century.
+The Helpoort is pretty special, as it’s the oldest still existing city gate in the Netherlands, dating from the 13th century.
 You can visit the gate or just choose to walk through it, from the old city center into the city park along the Maas river.